Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ### Create bank transaction
 1. `cd ../../` (sovereign root)
 2. `cargo build --release --bin bank-cmd`
-3. `./target/release/bank-cmd create-private-key .` - this is the rollup private key that's used to sign rollup transactions. its important to make the distinction between this key and the sequencer private key
+3. `./target/release/bank-cmd create-private-key .` - this is the rollup private key that's used to sign rollup transactions.
+It's important to make the distinction between this key and the sequencer private key.
-4. `ls -lahtr | grep sov1` - you should see a new json file created containing the keypair
+4. `ls -lahtr | grep sov1` - you should see a new json file created containing the keypair.
+We will refer to this in later commands as `<rollup_private_key.json>`
-5. ```./target/release/bank-cmd serialize-call sov1pc06camefctl48ta76rnppdux8r4v5x54yrxred3hhxyqctsv2hshtewjw.json examples/demo-stf/src/bank_cmd/test_data/create_token.json 0 ```
+5. ```./target/release/bank-cmd serialize-call <rollup_private_key.json> examples/demo-stf/src/bank_cmd/test_data/create_token.json 0 ```
 6. Get the token address from the above the command. eg: `sov1jzvd95rjx7xpcdun2h8kyqee2z5r988h3wy4gsdn6ukc5ae04dvsrad3jj`
 7. The binary serialized transaction is created at : `examples/demo-stf/src/bank_cmd/test_data/create_token.dat`